Teaching and Learning Services

 "The Mission of Teaching and Learning is to provide quality curricular, instructional, and assessment resources to support staff and student learning."

-The Division of the Teaching and Learning seeks to support and enhance the efforts of our schools, thus enabling students to perform at their highest levels of achievement.
-The Division provides leadership, guidance, and support with respect to curriculum materials, implementation of Florida Standards, professional learning, and the delivery of research-based instructional strategies and practices.
+The Division of Teaching and Learning seeks to support and enhance the efforts of our schools, thus enabling students to perform at their highest levels of achievement.
+The Division provides leadership, guidance, and support with respect to curriculum materials, implementation of State Standards, professional learning, and the delivery of research-based instructional strategies and practices.

 The Field Trip List for Pinellas County Schools is updated every year in July through the Division of Teaching and Learning Services.
 This list has been compiled with input from teachers, the Division of Teaching and Learning Services, principals, and community stakeholders.
 Having a board-approved field trip list allows schools to plan field trips and engage in trip fund raising activities without waiting for district approval on forms.
 School Board policy 2340 will be followed in submitting field trip requests.
 A Board-approved field trip list reduces the amount of paperwork teachers need to complete and permits more time for trip planning and trip fund raising activities.

 If you are a vendor and would like to be added to the list, please send all pertinent information to Heather Rochkind at firstname.lastname@example.org.
 It will be sent to the appropriate content specialist for review and an approval or denial will be communicated back to you.
 If approved, it will go for School Board approval in July and added to the list.